spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex/README.md

 ***

 # Build
-This guide walks you to build your résumé.
+This guide will walk you through building your résumé.

 Build requirements: